OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-returns.md

 This tutorial teaches you how to return information from an Office Script for Excel as part of an automated [Power Automate](https://flow.microsoft.com) workflow.
 You'll make a script that looks through a schedule and works with a flow to send reminder emails.
 This flow will run on a regular schedule, providing these reminders on your behalf.

 > [!TIP]
-> If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel](excel-tutorial.md) tutorial.
+> If you're new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel](excel-tutorial.md) tutorial.
 >
-> If you are new to Power Automate, we recommend starting with the [Call scripts from a manual Power Automate flow](excel-power-automate-manual.md) and [Pass data to scripts in an automatically-run Power Automate flow](excel-power-automate-trigger.md) tutorials.
+> If you're new to Power Automate, we recommend starting with the [Call scripts from a manual Power Automate flow](excel-power-automate-manual.md) and [Pass data to scripts in an automatically-run Power Automate flow](excel-power-automate-trigger.md) tutorials.
 >
 > [Office Scripts use TypeScript](../overview/code-editor-environment.md) and this tutorial is intended for people with beginner to intermediate-level knowledge of JavaScript or TypeScript.
 If you're new to JavaScript, we recommend starting with the [Mozilla JavaScript tutorial](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Introduction).